Mission Foods

 How long has the seller owned the route?

 Current owner has owned a route through Mission Foods for less than 1 year.
-The route has been established years prior.
+The route has been established for years prior.

 Do I get paid full commission when something goes on sale?